-- In the aggregate, the District's governmental fund balances increased by \$3,069,683.
+- In the aggregate, the District's governmental fund balances increased by \$3,932,890.
 The primary reason for this net increase was, as noted previously, the unexpected increase in certain local, state and federal revenue streams as well as the significant savings on wage and benefit expenditures related to staff vacancies.
-The general fund has nonspendable funds of \$25,464 related to prepaid expenditures, assigned funds of \$10,356,809 for retirement rate increases including \$1,118,798 for 2022-2023 budgeted revenue shortfalls, and unassigned fund balance of \$5,705,686.
-The total unassigned General Fund balance at June 30, 2022 is the legal limit allowed equating to 8% of the 2022-2023 budgeted expenditures of \$71,321,075 an increase of \$221,926 compared to the prior fiscal year balance. - On March 11, 2020 the World Health Organization (WHO) declared the novel coronavirus (COVID-19) outbreak a global pandemic.
+The general fund has nonspendable funds of \$23,437 related to prepaid expenditures, assigned funds of \$14,682,987 for anticipated costs of new construction, including debt service, and unassigned fund balance of \$6,212,943.
+The total unassigned General Fund balance at June 30, 2023 is the legal limit allowed equating to 8% of the 2023-2024 budgeted expenditures of \$77,661,799 an increase of \$507,257 compared to the prior fiscal year balance. - On March 11, 2020 the World Health Organization (WHO) declared the novel coronavirus (COVID-19) outbreak a global pandemic.
 Following that declaration, Governor Tom Wolf of Pennsylvania ordered the closure of all K-12 educational facilities effective March 16, 2020.
-Later in March, the Governor signed Act 13 of 2020 which, among other things, required the District to pay all of its employees no more or no less compensation than the employee would have otherwise received if the pandemic had not occurred.
-Act 13 also required the continued payment of certain contractors, including all charter school tuition billings.
-Act 13 expired on June 30, 2020.
 As the pandemic continued into the 2020-2021 school year, the District remained in a virtual learning model.
 This new learning model as well as the general requirements to prepare, prevent and respond to COVID-19 resulted in numerous new costs to the District.
 The payment of these costs has largely been funded by Federal Grants awarded to the District.
 These grants total over \$9.5M and are available to spend progressively through September 30, 2024.
-During the latter part of 2020-21 the District returned to in-person learning, and with few exceptions, remained this way through the 2021-22 school year.
+During the latter part of 2020-21 the District returned to in-person learning, and with few exceptions, remained this way through the 2022-23 school year. - Effective July 1, 2022, the District adopted new accounting standard guidance GASB Statement No. 96, Subscription-Based Information Technology Arrangements (SBITA).
+As a result of this standard implementation, right-to-use subscription assets were increased \$123,282 with an offsetting lease payable of the same amount at July 1, 2022.
+There was no change in beginning net position.